turningpoint-ai/VisualThinker-R1-Zero/README.md

 ## 📈 Evaluation

 ### CVBench Evaluation
+We provide following commands to reproduce our evaluation results on the CVBench.
 First change to evaluation directory:
 ```bash
 cd src/eval
 ```